 When people ask me what I do for a living, the conversation usually goes something like this . . .
-I explain that for 25+ years I’ve supported my wife and five kids with a combination of digital work online creating articles and videos, plus hands-on manual labour on a rural island homestead in Canada.
+For the last 25+ years I’ve supported my wife and five kids with a combination of digital work online creating articles and videos, plus hands-on manual labour on a rural island homestead in Canada.
 I don’t have a boss and I don’t leave the property to earn money unless I want to.
-My schedule is flexible enough that I can take an afternoon off to go to the beach with my kids sometimes, and if I get tired of doing one kind of work I can always switch to something completely different.
+My schedule is flexible enough that I can take an afternoon off to go to the beach with my kids sometimes, and if I get tired of doing one kind of work I can always switch to something completely different while staying productive.
 I grew up in the city and so far things are working out for us here in the country just fine.
 I’m very thankful.
 Click here to watch a video I made back in 2009 about our rural life and a couple of pickup trucks that have been part of the adventure since 1985.

-A lot of people like the sounds of this, and some even try a boss-free, independent, rural lifestyle themselves.
-I’ve been around long enough to see people fail in their dreams of an independent life more often that folks succeed, and it’s helpful to analyze why.
+A lot of people like the sounds of this lifestyle, and some even try a boss-free, independent, rural lifestyle themselves.
+I’ve been around long enough to see people attempt but fail in their dreams of an independent, rural life more often that folks succeed, and it’s helpful to analyze why.
 One of the biggest factors is what I call “personal RPM”.
 Think engine speed and revolutions per minute and you’ll know where I’m coming from.
 Slow RPM starves the dream but too fast RPM burns it out, and this applies to more than just peculiar people like me with non-standard lifestyles.
 As usual in life, a balance is what’s needed for success no matter how you want to live.

 Why is it so common to fall into low productivity in the absence of a boss and a formal work structure?
 I suspect it’s because almost everyone grows up with someone else setting the pace for them.
 Take school, for instance.
 It’s an environment where the boss (teacher) tells you what to learn, how to learn it and how fast you’re expected to figure things out before moving on to something else.
 There is almost no truly self-directed activities in school.
 After formative years of this, most people move into a structured work situation where it’s very rare to be rewarded in full measure for how effectively you make good things happen.
 People often fail to direct themselves properly because most areas of life don’t demand it.
-But the way I figure it, if I don’t work productively enough for myself, economic necessity will force me to work productively for someone else, labouring to make their dream happen on their terms.
+But the way I figure it, if I don’t work productively enough for myself, economic necessity will force me to work productively for someone else, labouring to make their dream happen on their terms instead of my own.
 And I’ll take being my own boss any day, whatever it takes.

 This is not to say that the higher the personal RPM the better.
 If you rev too high for too long you’ll burn yourself out, missing too many important details and losing the joy of life.
 It’s not that super-high personal RPM gets a lot done in the long run, either.
 Having too many balls in the air usually means you’ll drop some.
 Revving too high for too long and missed details causes your reputation to fall as you let people down.
 Burned out health and relationships will put you on the sidelines, too.

-Most of the best hands-on people I know spin at a nice, steady 2500 to 3000 RPM, so to speak.
+Most of the best hands-on people I know spin at a nice, steady 2500 to 3000 RPM, to continue my engine analogy.
 They’re still far enough from the red line that they won’t blow a connecting rod or bend a valve, but they always seem to operate with a sane but persistent level of high output urgency.
 They remind me of a big bore V-twin motorcycle engine on the open road as you drive for hours at speed.
 The output is high, the engine is hot, but it just keeps on putting out hour after hour.
 In my own case, my weekly rhythm is simple but steady.
 I work six days a week (except when I want to sneak off to the beach on a sunny summer afternoon with kids) and I always take Sundays off completely – both physically as well as mentally.
 The work I do here on my Manitoulin Island homestead is almost always something I enjoy, so it takes discipline sometimes to take Sundays off.
 For me restraint means not revving too high for too long.

-Self-directed hard work and initiative in a free market situation has done more than anything else to allow millions of people to pull themselves out of poverty and into comfort and security world wide.
+Self-directed hard work and initiative like this within a free market situation has done more than anything else to allow millions of people to pull themselves out of poverty and into greater comfort and security world wide.
 Despite media implications to the contrary, and the vested-interest storytelling of the “progressives”, simple numbers show that poverty is plummeting in formerly-poor countries where people are free to pursue their own work and have the chance to rev up personal RPM to optimum levels.
 But the world isn’t sentimental either.
 It doesn’t care how nice you are or how passionate you feel about your work or dreams for independent living.
 The bottom line is efficiently doing enough of the kind of work that matters, and doing it at the right pace.
 And from what I’ve seen, the “enough” part has a lot to do with consistently hitting the right personal RPM as a matter of habit.